 WatchGuard Query Language syntax uses the colon (:) to separate field names and values.
-To specify a value, such as a mac address, that contains a colon, precede each colon with a backslash (\).
+To specify a value that contains a colon, precede each colon with a backslash (\).

-Find log messages that contain the text DNS in any field:
+Find log messages where a field value starts with DNS in any field:

 Find log messages where the policy name begins with outgoing: